How is the Secretary-General of the United Nations appointed?

 There have been regular calls for an increase in transparency in the selection and appointment of the Secretary-General, for example in General Assembly resolution 69/321, operative paragraphs 32-44, adopted 11 September 2015.

-For the selection of the next Secretary-General, the Presidents of the Security Council and the General Assembly have issued a joint letter to invite states to nominate candidates (A/70/623).
+For the selection of the ninth Secretary-General, the Presidents of the Security Council and the General Assembly issued a joint letter to invite states to nominate candidates (A/70/623).

 "In line with General Assembly resolution 69/321, the present joint letter serves to begin soliciting candidates and to set in motion the process of selecting and appointing the next Secretary-General of the United Nations, in accordance with the provisions of Article 97 of the Charter of the United Nations and guided by the principles of transparency and inclusivity."

 The President of the 70th session of the General Assembly worked to improve the transparency of the selection and appointment process.
 His website included a page on the selection process and information about the candidates.
 Toward the end of his presidency, he sent a letter to the Security Council summarizing the process to date and making recommendations for the future (S/2016/784).

 After the appointment of Secretary-General António Guterres, the Permanent Representative of Japan, in his personal capacity, transmitted a summary of the selection process that highlights key events, with a focus on the role of the Security Council in the process (A/71/774–S/2017/93).

 "This paper is intended to provide an overview of the entire selection process, with specific emphasis on the process within the Council, and an exposition of the achievements made during the 2016 process and lessons learned for future selection processes."

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.